 Payday Alternative Loans

-Although they are similar to title loans, payday alternative loans are provided by federal credit unions, and they do not need collateral.
+Although they are similar to title loans, payday alternative loans are provided by federal credit unions and do not need collateral.
 The notable thing is that they offer small figures but much friendlier repayment terms.
 The credit union may, for instance, require you to make affordable monthly payments over a few months.

 This loan guarantees any amount between $200 and $1,000.
 The best thing about these loans is that federal credit unions cap an interest rate of 18% to them.
 So if you have a bad credit score, credit unions can help you find another loan.
 However, it would help if you were a registered credit union member to get an alternative payday loan.